sbk2k1/Blog-front-end/README.md

 This is a template blog website front end.
-Will link backend later